 - Placement: Where you place words and graphics means everything, and no, it doesn’t have to be in the typical spots.
 Be creative!
 There are no rules when it comes to placement.

-- Fabric: It makes huge difference!
-Play with as many options as possible to see what will compliment your statement or t-approach the best.
+- Fabric: It makes a huge difference!
+Play with as many options as possible to see what will complement your statement or t-approach the best.

 It’s not from afar that people fall in love with T-Shirts, but up close and personal.

 Use Minimalism to Make Grand Statements

 Absolutely no one really likes loud T-Shirts.
 Those are the kind of shirts we wear in the privacy of our own dorm rooms or to the lake or something.
 When the T-Shirt matters, it should speak eloquently and elegantly without really saying much.
 Get it?
 Keep statements tight and graphics under control.

 The way we view ourselves and our T-shirts fades away in comparison to how others view us and our T-Shirts, right?
 Besides, once out and about they’re a part of the landscape and people will be subjected to them whether they like it or not.

 At the end of the day, it’s about the human being inside the gentle folds and stitching that matters.
 Think about it before you print something outlandish or gaudy.
 Again, minimalism always makes the grandest statements both in words and in terms of graphics.
 Keep your eye on the ball and remember that if the T-Shirt sucks, you aren’t going to look cool in it either most likely.

 Humor and Tact Should be Subtle